dwellir-public/hyperliquid-builder-codes-demo/README.md

 ## Security Notes

 - **Agent private keys** are generated in the browser and stored in `sessionStorage`.
 They are never sent to any server.
 They are cleared when the browser tab is closed.
 An XSS vulnerability could expose these keys, so this approach is appropriate for demos and tools but should be hardened (e.g. with CSP headers) for production use.
-- **No funds at risk from agent keys.** Agent wallets can only place and cancel orders -- they cannot initiate withdrawals or transfers.
+- **No funds at risk from agent keys.** Agent wallets can only place and cancel orders.
+They cannot initiate withdrawals or transfers.
 - **This is a demo application.** It is intended as a reference implementation, not a production trading interface.
 Use at your own risk.

 ## License